canonical/lxd/doc/api_extensions.md

 Some browsers like Firefox and Safari can't accept server response without `Access-Control-Allow-Credentials: true` header.
 To ensure that the server will return a response with that header, set `core.https_allowed_credentials=true`.

+##image compression
+Add support to specify compression algorithm when publishing an image